jeremydouglass/transverse-gallery/index.md

 ----------

 The Transverse Reading Project is studying the media structures in comic page layouts, poetic rhyme schemes, and video game plots.

+Research for this portion of the project was conducted with the generous support of the John Arnhold Summer Undergraduate Research Fund.